 - Leftover chocolate Halloween candy, unwrapped and, if large, chopped into chunks

-- 1. To make the hot chocolate, gently heat the milk in a saucepan over medium-low heat until warm but not boiling.
+- Gently heat the milk in a saucepan over medium-low heat or in a heatproof mug in the microwave until pretty warm but not boiling.

-- 2. Pour the milk it into a mug.
-Let your kids add the chocolate candy and stir with a spoon or, ideally, a Kit Kat or Twix bar, just until the chocolate melts.
+- Pour the milk into a mug.
+Let your kids add the chocolate candy and stir with a spoon or, ideally, a Kit Kat or Twix bar, until the chocolate melts.
+[Editor’s Note: If you’re making this for toddlers, be safe and strain your baby’s brew before letting anyone take a sip.]

 I used to live in Argentina and they do this all the time!
 They’re called submarinos (I guess ’cause you get to submerge chocolate goodness in your glass) and you can get them at almost any cafe.
 Typically they make it with 1/2 of the chocolate bar and serve it the other half of the chocolate bar in case you want it to be extra chocolatey!